The ancestors of the bearers of the Rigsbay family name are thought have lived in ancient Anglo-Saxon England

 Early Notables of the Rigsbay family (pre 1700)

-Another 47 words (3 lines of text) are included under the topic Early Rigsbay Notables in all our PDF Extended History products and printed products wherever possible.
+of the Exchequer, the eldest...
+Another 48 words (3 lines of text) are included under the topic Early Rigsbay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Rigsbay family to the New World and Oceana